Ronald Reagan: The Peacemaker

 Who Should Apply?
 Advanced undergraduates, gap-year students, young professionals, and graduate students are all eligible to apply.
 Fellows may apply for, and participate in, multiple seminars.
 Each seminar is capped at 15 fellows.

-Dates & Times: All seminars will meet online via Zoom at a set date and time over 2023.
+Dates & Times: All seminars will meet online via Zoom at a set date and time.
 See the individual course pages for full details.

 Course Materials: All course materials will be provided.